 Our newest lecture for 2019 is “The Orphan Train Era: Why was there an Orphan Train?”.
 Download the pdf promo sheet here.
 Here’s a short video preview:

 The 20 other lectures topics are: “When Hollywood Went to War” , “Michigan’s Passenger Pigeons: Gone Forever”, “When Amelia Came to Michigan” (Amelia Earhart, that is) , “Michigan in the Civil War”, “Early Days of Radio in Michigan”, “When Mark Twain Came to Michigan”, “The Orphan Train in Michigan”, “Michigan’s Lumbering Days and Camp Life”, “The History of Michigan’s Largest Commercial Fishery”, Ballooning, Blimps and the Great Airships”, “The Indian History of Southeastern Michigan – Ancient and Current Times”, “History & Legends of Spain”

-“History & Legends: Norway”, “History & Legends: Finland”, “History & Legends: European Waterways Amsterdam to Vienna”, “Greece, Turkey and the Islands of the Aegean Sea”, “Early Days of Radio in Michigan”, “When Mark Twain Came to Michigan”, “Traveling the Inside Passage to Alaska”.
-Over 770 lectures and visual presentations have been given in the past five years.
-Many library groups, colleges, retirement centers, historical societies and museums have been using our services, with several repeat visits.
+“History & Legends: Norway”, “History & Legends: Finland”, “History & Legends: European Waterways Amsterdam to Vienna”, “Greece, Turkey and the Islands of the Aegean Sea”, “Historic Russian Waterways-St. Petersburg to Moscow”, plus “Traveling the Inside Passage to Alaska”.
+Over 770 lectures and visual presentations have been given in the past sixteen years.
+Many senior living communities, library groups, colleges, historical societies and museums have been using our services, with several repeat visits.